adambarrameda/bookbot/README.md

 # bookbot

 Hello boot.dev !
-BookBot is my first project from their curriculum.
+BookBot is my first project from the curriculum.